 Europe is progressing toward the demonstration of key more-electric aircraft technologies on an Airbus A320 test bed, now scheduled to fly by the end of 2015 under the Clean Sky public-private research program.
 The A320 electrical Flight Test Demonstrator (eFTD) will test a high-voltage direct current (HVDC) power supply, an electrically driven environmental control system (ECS), two different types of electrical wing ice protection systems (WIPS) and new laser-based ice sensors.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Research Moves Airbus Closer To A More-Electric Aircraft ".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Research Moves Airbus Closer To A More-Electric Aircraft ".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.